 The Ministry of Environment had a role in regulating and overseeing the treatment, distribution and practices involved in Walkerton’s water system, but failed by not obligating continuous monitoring of the turbidity and chlorine residuals at Well 5.
 The operators did not have proper training and were ignorant of the importance for continuous monitoring because of the wells vulnerable location.
 The Ministry of Environment should have known about this and taken the appropriate course of action.
 They were aware that the operators were not meeting the minimum requirements on several previous occasions, but did not legally enforce proper monitoring.

-The provincial (Ontario) government, during the Walkerton incident, could not legally enforce private laboratories to report excessive levels of contamination to the municipality in an expeditious manner, which would have implemented a prompt boil water advisory to the residents of Walkerton.
+The provincial (Ontario) government during the Walkerton incident could not legally enforce private laboratories to report excessive levels of contamination to the municipality in an expeditious manner that could have implemented a prompt boil water advisory to the residents of Walkerton.
 Due to government cutbacks, the government regulated laboratories were replaced by the private sector with no enforceable guidelines until the Walkerton tragedy happened.

 Providing quality water is an investment that needs the valuable contribution of everyone.
 It is not something to be taken for granted.
-The events that took place on May 2000, in Walkerton, Ontario will never be forgotten, especially of those who lost their lives.
+The events that took place on May 2000 in Walkerton, Ontario will never be forgotten, especially from families who lost loved ones.

 A thought to ponder: